Table of Contents

 As a workout companion, try your greens powder along with some coconut water, lemon juice, and raw honey.
 Some manufacturers even add B vitamins to their greens product.
 The use of vitamin B12, 6, or 3 provides higher energy levels and will help you to get through a strenuous gym routine.

 I would definitely think about flavor combinations before adding some greens powder to your chocolate protein shake.
 Fruit flavors like apple, banana, or strawberry might pair better.
+Use your favorite milk or milk substitute for extra calcium or protein.

 - Extra-Thick Mint Chip Superfood Smoothie